SoutrikBasu/Case-Study--Zomato/README.md

 - MySQL (Data querying)

 # Files included
-- CountryTable.xlsx (Real Dataset on which project analysis were performed)
+- CountryTable.csv (Real Dataset on which project analysis were performed)
-- Zomato.xlsx (Real Dataset on which project analysis were performed)
+- Zomato.csv (Real Dataset on which project analysis were performed)